 \section{Abstract}

-We investigate thermal Hall conductivity $\kappa_{xy}$ of a $J$-$K$ Kitaev-Heisenberg model and a Zeeman field in the $(111)$ direction in the light of the recent debate surrounding the possible re-emergence of Ising topological order (ITO) and half-quantized $\kappa_{xy}/T$ upon field-suppression of long-range magnetic order in Kitaev materials.
+We investigate thermal Hall conductivity $\kappa_{xy}$ of a $J$-$K$ Kitaev-Heisenberg model with a Zeeman field in the $(111)$ direction in the light of the recent debate surrounding the possible re-emergence of Ising topological order (ITO) and half-quantized $\kappa_{xy}/T$ upon field-suppression of long-range magnetic order in Kitaev materials.
 We use the purification-based finite temperature Tensor Network approach making no prior assumptions about the nature of the excitations: Majorana, visons or spin waves.
-For purely Kitaev interactions and fields $h/K \gtrsim 0.02$ sufficient to degrade ITO, the peak $\kappa_{xy}/T$ monotonously decreases from half-quantization associated with lower fields - a behavior physically consistent with vison fluctuation corrections and qualitatively different from spin wave treatments.
-In the $J$-$K$ model (ferro-$K$ and antiferro-$J$) in the vicinity of field-suppressed magnetic order, we found $\kappa_{xy}/T$ to be significant, with peak magnitudes exceeding half-quantization followed by a decrease with increasing $h.$ We thus conclude that half-quantized thermal Hall effect, if observed in the vicinity of field suppressed magnetic order in our model, is a fine-tuning effect and is not associated with a Majorana Hall state with ITO.
+For purely Kitaev interactions and fields $h/K \gtrsim 0.02$ sufficient to degrade ITO, the peak $\kappa_{xy}/T$ monotonously decreases from half-quantization associated with lower fields - a behavior reminiscent of vison fluctuation corrections.
+For higher fields $h/K\gtrsim 0.1,$ we find the results qualitatively consistent with a spin-wave treatment.
+In our $J$-$K$ model (with ferro-$K$ and antiferro-$J$), in the vicinity of field-suppressed magnetic order, we found $\kappa_{xy}/T$ to be significant, with peak magnitudes exceeding half-quantization followed by a monotonous decrease with increasing $h.$ We thus conclude that half-quantized thermal Hall effect in the vicinity of field suppressed magnetic order in our model, is a fine-tuning effect and is not associated with a Majorana Hall state with ITO.